Request a Coaching Session

 The Compass Opioid Stewardship Program provides support to eligible prescribers across the nation.
 Section 6052 of the SUPPORT Act authorizes this technical assistance.
-Using evidence-based techniques and data, this program works with directly with eligible front-line providers.
+Using evidence-based techniques and data, this program works directly with eligible front-line providers.
 The goals of the program are to:

-- Educate and provide outreach to outlier prescribers of opioids about best practices for prescribing opioids;
+- Educate and provide outreach to outlier prescribers of opioids about best practices for prescribing opioids

 - Educate and provide outreach to outlier prescribers of opioids about non-opioid pain management therapies

-- Reduce the amount of opioid prescriptions prescribed by eligible prescribers of opioids.
+- Reduce the amount of opioid prescriptions prescribed by eligible prescribers of opioids

 The program aligns with the foundational principles of the CMS Strategy to Fight the Opioid Crisis.
 These include:

-Managing pain using a safe and effective range of treatment options that rely less on prescription opioids
+Managing pain using a safe and effective range of treatment options that rely less on prescription opioids.

-Expand access to treatment of Opioid Use Disorder
+Expand access to treatment of Opioid Use Disorder.

-Use data to target prevention and treatment efforts and to identify fraud and abuse
+Use data to target prevention and treatment efforts and to identify fraud and abuse.

 Based upon experience in previous CMS initiatives, IHC is uniquely positioned to provide necessary assistance to prescribing clinicians.
-The Compass network has developed a multi-model outreach and technical assistance strategy that includes new tools, education, training, and reports to provide valuable and innovative support to participants.
+The Compass network has developed a multi-modal outreach and technical assistance strategy that includes new tools, education, training, and reports to provide valuable and innovative support to participants.